 Shipping policies

 Research shows that 68% of buyers abandon placing an order at checkout when shipping rates are too high.
-Implementing a free shipping method is an e-commerce product page best practice.
+Implementing a free shipping method is an ecommerce product page best practice.
 There are two free delivery options to choose from:

 • Conditional shipping.
 Offer free shipping to your clients when they meet a minimal order threshold.
 Take your average order value and set the minimum about 10% to 15% higher to qualify for free delivery.
 This helps to cover your shipping costs and increase average order value.